 How often should your baby eat?

-Babies that are born prematurely or with certain medical conditions usually have to follow scheduled feedings advised by your pediatrician.
+Babies that are born prematurely or with certain medical conditions usually have to follow scheduled feedings advised by your paediatrician.
 But for healthy, full-term infants, parents look at their little ones to see whether they are showing signs of hunger.
 These usually include crying, licking lips, fussiness or simply sucking on their fingers.

 Final thoughts

-In case you need assistance along the way, you can use this post as a guide to create the best well-balanced diet for your newborn and help them develop healthy eating habits that will last for a lifetime.
+If you need assistance along the way, this post can serve as a guide to creating the best well-balanced diet for your newborn and helping them develop healthy eating habits that will last a lifetime.Â